openedx-unsupported/edx-analytics-dashboard/docs/en_us/dashboard/source/Reference.rst

 * Each bar in the histogram represents the percentage of enrolled users (y-axis) who selected a completion level (x-axis).

-* Percentages are calculated for the total number of students who reported an educational level, not from the total number of students enrolled in the course.
+* Percentages are calculated based on the number of currently enrolled students who reported an educational level, not on the total number of enrolled students.

 * The table that follows shows each edX Insights label, the option that students can select at registration, and a brief description.